 The airline flies to a total of 12 domestic destinations and 20 international destinations.
 The countries covered are Cambodia, China, Hong Kong, India, Laos, Malaysia, Maldives, Myanmar, Singapore, Thailand, and Vietnam.

-Thai adults (15 years and above) should carry their passport or National ID with them.
+Thai adults (15 years and above) should carry their passports or National ID.

 Domestic: THB 180 per kilogram per sector will be applied.

-If you want to carry extra baggage, you can purchase “prepaid baggage” through the call center, Bangkok Airways ticketing office, www.bangkokair.com or at the “Managing My Booking” on their official website, and ticketing agent.
+If you want extra baggage, you can purchase “prepaid baggage” through the call centre, Bangkok Airways ticketing office, www.bangkokair.com or at the “Managing My Booking” on their official website and ticketing agent.
 This must be done at least 5 hours before departure.

-Passengers can check-in online before arriving at the airport, which is available from 24 hours to 1 hour before departure.
+Passengers can check in online before arriving at the airport, available 24 hours to 1 hour before departure.

 This check-in is available from 24 to 1 hour before departure.

-Passengers who are traveling on domestic flights can check-in at least one and a half hours before the departure whereas passengers traveling in international flight must check-in at least 2 hours before the departure.
+Passengers travelling on domestic flights can check in at least one and a half hours before the departure.
+In contrast, passengers travelling on international flights must check in at least 2 hours before the departure.

-Check-in desks close 40 minutes before departure of domestic flights, and 50 minutes before international flights.
+Check-in desks close 40 minutes before the departure of domestic flights and 50 minutes before international flights.

-Bangkok Airways has a frequent flyer programme, named FlyerBonus, which is all about “easy earnings” and rewards.
+Bangkok Airways has a frequent flyer programme named FlyerBonus, which gives “easy earnings” and rewards.

 Passengers can earn FlyerBonus points when flying with Bangkok Airways.
 You can even earn while using the services offered by the company’s programme partners, which includes hotels, car rental agencies, financial institutions, and healthcare partners.

-To earn points from the Programme Partners, passengers need to present their digital FlyerBonus card at check-in and state their intention to collect FlyerBonus points.
-Keep in mind that the number of points earned on a flight may vary and depends on the type of fare purchased.
+Passengers must present their digital FlyerBonus card at check-in to earn points from the Programme Partners and state their intention to collect FlyerBonus points.
+Remember that the number of points earned on a flight may vary and depend on the type of fare purchased.

 Bangkok Airways has two levels of FlyerBonus membership:

 Priority member is the entry-level membership status.
-The members will get a chance to earn FlyerBonus points, redeem awards, get special privileges, and extra baggage weight of 5 kg.
+The members will get a chance to earn FlyerBonus points, redeem awards, get special privileges, and get an extra baggage weight of 5 kg.

 You can be a premier member by earning 12,500 qualifying points or travelling to 35 qualifying sectors within 12 consecutive months.

-Along with the benefits given to Priority members, you are entitled to business class check-in, priority baggage handling, access to blue ribbon club lounge, priority reservation waitlisting, priority airport standby, low waiting times when you use the call center and invitations to special events.
+Along with the benefits given to Priority members, you are entitled to business class check-in, priority baggage handling, access to the blue ribbon club lounge, priority reservation waitlisting, and priority airport standby.
+You also get lower waiting times when you use the call centre and invitations to special events.

-Additionally, you will be permitted to carry an extra 20 kg baggage.
+Additionally, you will be permitted to carry an extra 20 kg of baggage.

-The airline provides special offer for university lecturers and students.
+The airline provides special offers for university lecturers and students.
 Find more about it here.

 The airline offers special offers for Thai senior citizens aged 60 years and above.

-There are also special offers and extra privileges for reduced mobility passengers as well.
+There are special offers and extra privileges for reduced mobility passengers as well.